emil3h/gpte30/README.md

 ### Step 1
 Start by entering this prompt into ChatGPT.
 Replace ```<any topic>``` with our chosen topic.

-Next, replace each ```SECTION TITLE``` with corresponding sections you would like to appeear in your body of text.
+Next, replace each ```SECTION TITLE``` with corresponding sections you would like to appeear in your body of text..
 ```
 Create a blog post about <any topic>.
 I am going to provide a template for your output.
 CAPITALIZED WORDS are my placeholders for my content.